Constitution Day Lesson Plan

 Constitution Day is September 17, the day in 1787 when our U.S. government was born.
 Meet your Constitution Day education requirement with this free and engaging lesson plan.
-This lesson plan shows how the U.S. Constitution sets up our government.
-Students will learn how Articles I-III describe the structure, function and powers of the three branches of government.
-Readings and activities will guide students through the articles, as well as the concepts of separation of powers and checks and balances.
+This interactive lesson gives students a quick snapshot of the Constitution, including the purpose of each article, the powers of the three branches, how a bill becomes a law, and the concepts of separation of powers and checks and balances.

 Students will be able to:

-READ and discuss the concepts of the separation of powers and checks and balances with the students.
+- Describe how the Constitution of the United States provides separation of powers and checks and balances.

 Resources for this lesson are available in print and digital form.
 A free teacher account is required to access them.
 Log in or register below.